Selwood v Durham County Council & Ors EWCA Civ 979Posted In: Case Law

 This case concerns the question of who should be held vicariously liable for damages arising out of employees injured at work – the employer, third parties, or both?
 The appellant worked as a social worker for Durham County Council, which worked closely with two NHS trusts to provide integrated social care and mental health services.

 One of the appellant's cases concerned a young girl whose father suffered from mental health problems and was a voluntary patient of both NHS trusts.
 He was known to have a history of violent behaviour.
-He told medical professionals that he wished to harm the
+He told medical professionals that he wished to harm the social worker involved 79 in his daughter's case and later told medical staff he would "kill her on the

 Already a subscriber?